beheh/flaps/README.md

 Flaps is a fully configurable library for rate limiting requests in your PHP application.
 The library supports custom storage backends, throttling strategies and violation handlers for flexible integration into any project.

-## Benefits

-There are many benefits from rate limiting your web application.
-At any point in time your server(s) could be hit by a huge number of requests from one or many clients.
-These could be:
-- Malicious clients trying to degrade your applications performance
-- Malicious clients bruteforcing user credentials
-- Bugged clients repeating requests over and over again
-- Automated web crawlers searching for usernames or email adresses
-- Penetration frameworks testing for sql injections and other vulnerabilities
-- Spambots attempting to register a large number of users
-- Spambots attempting to post links to malicious sites

-Most of these problems can be solved in a variety of ways, for example by using a spam filter or a fully configured firewall.
-Rate limiting is nevertheless a basic tool for improving application security, but offers no full protection.

 ## Requirements

 - PHP 5.3+
-- A somewhat persistent storage container (e.g. Redis, APC or anything that is supported by `[Doctrine\Cache](http://doctrine-common.readthedocs.org/en/latest/reference/caching.html)`
+- A somewhat persistent storage container (e.g. Redis, APC or anything that is supported by [`Doctrine\Cache`](http://doctrine-common.readthedocs.org/en/latest/reference/caching.html)`

 ## Basic usage